Grand Dental logo

 Iowa Dental Board guidelines

-Dental sleep medicine is a relatively new field in dentistry and there is an unfortunate history of overzealous denists getting in over their heads, particualy in diagnosing sleep disorders that are outside the bounds of dentistry.
-In response to this, the Iowa Dental Board has produced a guidance document for dentists who include sleep in their practice.
-We strive to follow these as closely as possible.
+Dental sleep medicine is a relatively new field in dentistry and there is an unfortunate history of overzealous dentists getting in over their heads.
+In response to this, the Iowa Dental Board has produced guidance document for dentists who include sleep in their practice: 'The Role of Iowa Dentists in Managing Sleep‐Related Breathing Disorders' which is heavily based on the American Dental Association's published guidance: 'The Role of Dentistry in the Treatment of Sleep Related Breathing Disorders'.
+We strive to follow these guidelines as closely as possible while taking a conservative and medically focused role in helping our patients with SRBDs.

 At a more granular level, our protocols and criteria are based and built upon those of Dr. Reed Parker, who was the primary dental sleep provider at the University of Iowa College of Dentistry until his retirement.